cander2/apix-ig/input/pagecontent/examples.md

 }
 ```

-### FDA Approval - Safety Update
+### Regulator Approval - Safety Update
-FDA approves the safety update on May 7, 2025.
+Regulator approves the safety update on May 7, 2025.

 ```json
 {